javiloguai/spaceShipsMVC/README.md

 > IntelliJ IDEA 2023.1.2 (Community Edition)

+## To start API on an IDE's Springboot embedded server

+> > Be sure that spring.kafka.bootstrap-servers in applications.properties is set to localhost:9092
+> > run mvn clean install
+>
+> > run SpaceShipsApplication class with IDE's Springboot embedded Server.

 ## To start API on a docker container

+> > Be sure that spring.kafka.bootstrap-servers in applications.properties is set to kafka:9092
 > > run mvn clean install
 >
-> > run docker build -t spaceShips_api .
+> > run docker build -t spacehips_api .
 >
-> > docker-compose up --build
+> > docker-compose up --build -d

 #### Testing

 > JUnit tests are performed on 'mvn clean install'

 > Integration Test should be performed on 'mvn clean install' or 'mvn verify' but I am just able to execute it via IDE
 > menú context.
-PATH to Integration Test is in 'spaceShipsMVC.src.test.java.com.w2m.spaceShips.integrationtests'
+PATH to Integration Test is in '

-#### Integration Test

-##To start API on a container docker
-run mvn clean install
+> spaceShipsMVC.src.test.java.com.w2m.spaceShips.infrastructure.restapi.controllers.integrationtests'

 ## To access H2 DB console